edgBR/product-markdown-forecast/README.md

 # Reproducibility

-This project has been developed in a windows machine and using R and Python for different parts of the task.
+This project has been developed in a windows machine using R and Python for different parts of the task.
 When trying to open the R project it is possible that you get the following warning:

 ``` r